 Maria Bear: 204-482-6359 or Helene Davis: 204-481-3037

 Website: inlofna.org (then click chapters, then click Selkirk Bruin Chapter) for more information.
-Our purpose is to foster good citizenship, maintain the Icelandic language and the heritage among those of Icelandic origin and others who would like to join us.
+Our purpose is to foster good citizenship and maintain the Icelandic language and heritage among those of Icelandic origin and others who would like to join us.
 A “First Day of Summer” Concert is held every April, with entertainment and ethnic food.
 The club offers bursaries to students from the LS Regional Comprehensive School who are of Icelandic descent and are furthering their studies.
 Heritage Calendars are available yearly.
 The “Bruin” Chapter meets monthly from September to June.
 The “Bruin” Chapter is one of the oldest I.N.L.
 Chapters in Canada.
 Anyone interested may join even if you are not Icelandic!

 Brian Jones – 204-782-9785